 Use the straps to help you find the right balance between your perfectly imperfect breasts.
 This may take some trial and error, but tighten and untighten where needed until the straps are sitting comfortably on your shoulders without digging into your flesh.
 Luckily, you can find bras that are adjustable in the front, so you don’t need to be a contortionist to find the perfect strap length.

-If your boobs are the real-life version of apples-to-oranges, take advantage of our Free Home Try-On to figure out which size works best for your girls.
+If your boobs are the real-life version of apples-to-oranges, take advantage of our video chat option to figure out which size works best for your girls.